 The Principle of Oneness: A Fundamental Rule Within Aikido

 Being one signifies possessing a strong awareness of all things and circumstances, companion as well as an opponent.
 When training to become one with each and every circumstance a harmonization will follow.
 This, in turn, will make learning Aikido tactics, moves, and styles much easier.

 Harmony also means synthesis, and the spiritual circle (which is a basis of all aikido approaches) synthesizes everything.
 Aikido is really a combination of circular motions.
 In the case of an attack, the properly trained aikidoka will use circular movements using the lower mid-section to control the assault and then implement aikido techniques to counterattack.

 Spacing Is Important

+It has been said that defense is the greatest offense.
 In order to protect yourself against an assault, you have to learn how to move away from the range of effectiveness of the attacker.
 Even so, while you attempt to defend yourself by getting out of the way of the opponent's attack, it's essential to try to maintain your own range of effectiveness so as to counter-attack successfully.

 You won't have the ability to provide a good counterattack if you step too far away from your opponent.
 Likewise, staying too close would certainly diminish the success of your response.

-In Aikido, almost everything is determined by your situation.
-To use Aikido properly, you will need to learn how to stay outside of your opponent's range while still maintaining a tactical advantage.
+In aikido, almost everything is determined by your situation.
+To use aikido properly, you will need to learn how to stay outside of your opponent's range while still maintaining a tactical advantage.

 © 2010 Hal Gall